Skip to content

 Complete Azure Deployment Guide

-This guide provides step-by-step instructions for moving from local development to production Azure deployment with Azure SQL and Azure Blob Storage.
+This guide provides step-by-step instructions for moving from local development to production Azure deployment with Cosmos DB and Azure Blob Storage.

 Prerequisites